|

 Portrait of Emily Dickinson by Saar Roelofs

-The poetess would know.
+The poetess could know.
 She suffered from a chronic kidney disease that caused a lot of pain.
-For that reason, she was forced to take a back- to lead a drawn life.
-Her pain and loneliness have beautiful poetry produced.
+For that reason, she was forced to lead a secluded life.
+Her pain and loneliness yielded beautiful poetry."

-The 'now' Hedwig decides to return to Holland and on the farm of to go and help Mrs. Harmsen.
-As a newly married woman, she has there to experience an intense peace for the first time.
-She leaves at the farm a build a room with a view of a lake.
-During the day, she helps with the housework. and in the fields, in the evening she reads and writes in her diary.
-'It had little of an idyllic life,' writes Van Eeden.
-But Despite fatigue and gloomy moods, Hedwig is 'wonderfully happy'.
+The 'Now' Hedwig decides to return to Holland and help out at Mrs. Harmsen’s farm.
+As a newlywed woman, she experienced an intense peace there for the first time.
+She has a room built onto the farmhouse overlooking a lake.
+During the day she helps with the household and on the land, and in the evenings she reads and writes in her diary.
+"It was far from an idyllic life," writes Van Eeden.
+But despite fatigue and gloomy moods, Hedwig is "wonderfully happy."
 She finds joy in simple, everyday things.
-With her sensual By nature she fully enjoys nature, 'the dewy spiderwebs, the moss plants on the roof, the silent pale mist, the spring greening and the evening sky over the lake'.
-The moments when she fully experiences the 'now', the 'heartfelt feelings' from her childhood, They no longer take minutes, but hours and sometimes even days.
-Thus she experiences increasing peace and joy of life.
+With her sensual nature, she thoroughly enjoys nature, "the dewy spiderwebs, the little moss plants on the roof, the quiet pale mist, the fresh spring green, and the evening sky over the lake."
+The moments in which she fully experiences the "now" - the "heart-feelings" from her childhood - no longer last for mere minutes, but for hours, and sometimes even days.
+Thus, she experiences an ever-increasing sense of peace and the joy of living.

-Dragons and princesses People in psychological distress are capable of unsuspected inner strengths to tap into those that meet all psychiatric and psychological schemas escape.
-Of eminent importance is the extent of a person's resilience, how strong his power of growth, how great his desire to turn the tide.
-For, as the writer and poet Rainer Maria Rilke (1875-1925) asks in his Letters to a Young Poet :
+Dragons and princesses People in psychological distress are capable of tapping into unsuspected inner strengths that defy all psychiatric and psychological frameworks.
+Of paramount importance is a person’s resilience, the strength of their capacity for growth, and the magnitude of their desire to turn the tide.
+Because, as the writer and poet Rainer Maria Rilke (1875-1925) asks in his Letters to a Young Poet: How could we forget the ancient myths that stand at the cradle of all peoples — the myths about dragons that at the very last moment turn into princesses; perhaps all the dragons in our lives are princesses who are only waiting to see us look beautiful and brave just once.

 |